Thewbi/tiger/chap5/README.md

 }
 ```

 I have placed show() into semant.h/.c since it is used there exclusively.
+You can use TAB_dump()
+to check your intermediate results ant to check what bindings from symbol name to type are stored in
+your environments.

 Semant is recursive in that transExp() calls itself and every execution of the semantic analysis phase starts with a call
 to transExp(). transExp() performs a depth-first traversal over the AST.
 Therefore it will encounter variable declarations